 The weather here in Southwest Idaho has wreaked havoc on my bottle babies this year!
 I lost several calves to scours and dehydration or pneumonia.
-I tried all of the feed store brands of electrolytes but found them all lacking and over priced.
+I tried all the feed store brands of electrolytes but found them all lacking and overpriced.
 My calves wanted nothing to do with them and wouldn't drink them!

 Below are a couple of the ways I have stopped my calf mortality.

 I found this recipe online.
 It is the best yet and has brought my calves back from near death.
 The price is also a fraction of that of commercial electrolytes.
 When the calves will not drink anything else, they will drink this.
 I have never had to tube a calf when feeding this mixed with warm water to equal two quarts.

 - 1 box of pectin (the kind used to make jelly)